Now Live: Changes to Minimum Price Increments, Lot Size, Base Initial Margin and Maintenance Margin

 A smaller Lot Size means that traders can place orders with a smaller position size increment and participate in trading these contracts with smaller capital requirements.

-Base Initial Margin, Maintenance Margin and Risk Limits (Leverage)
+Base Initial Margin and Maintenance Margin (Leverage)

 Perpetual swap